 Once the competition is over, we screen all the feedback submitted about your game (to prevent abuse) and send it your way.
 Want direct, polite feedback on how you might improve an aspect of your game?
 Worried about how an experimental portion of your title might be received?
 Wonder whether folks would even want to pursue your story to its end?
 IntroComp is a welcoming environment to address all of these concerns and more.

 If you finish your game within a year of the competition’s close (and tell us), you might also be eligible to win a cash prize.

 - 1st Place:

 Placement is determined by player votes during the voting period – the game ranking highest-overall receiving first place, and so on.
 All prizes valued in US funds, minus any currency conversion fee that might be required.
 Void where prohibited by law.
 Do not remove this tag from your mattress, some assembly may be required, etc.

 For those wondering what ‘Honorable’ means: anyone who took the time to submit their game, but didn’t place in the top-three entries, falls into this category.
 We really want to encourage folks to finish their games, so the first Honorable project to be released in a complete form will be granted the $50 Honorable prize, provided the title isn’t buggy or just sort of slapped together.
-We're paying for all of these prizes out of pocket, so we reserve the right to personally determine whether the ‘completeness’ of an entry is adequate.
+We reserve the right to personally determine whether the ‘completeness’ of an entry is adequate.
 No questions asked.
 No complaining.